-Organisations that receive one-off, short-term or pilot funding are not required to demonstrate compliance with the HSQF, although these services must still be delivered in accordance with the Human Services Quality Standards.
+Organisations that only receive one-off or short-term funding are not required to demonstrate compliance with the HSQF, although the funded services must still be delivered in accordance with the Human Services Quality Standards.
 For HSQF purposes, short-term funding is defined as service delivery funded for a period of less than 18 months.